elBukkit/MagicPlugin/Magic/MIGRATION.md

    If you want a wand to use certain class parameters, adjust the `storage` property (see `base` class) If you want a class to inherit from its parent, use `inherit: ` (as well as `parent: `)

+ - The `base` class now defines mana as coming specifically from `subclass`.
+If you have a setup with mana shared between classes and inheriting from `base`, you may need to adjust the `storage` section to get mana properties from `class`.

 # 9.4